feb-sofia/ts2023/README.md

 You can find the compiled class notes here: https://feb-sofia.github.io/ts2023.

 The class notes will be provided as `qmd` files in this repository.
-You can also use the notes in the [2020 script](https://feb-sofia.github.io/econometrics-2023).
+You can also use the notes from the econometrics class [2023](https://feb-sofia.github.io/econometrics-2023).

 ## Further Information